Introduction To Datastage

 Data Stage Designer

-DataStage Designer is used to design ETL jobs.
-Some of the functionalities provided are
+DataStage Designer is used to designing ETL jobs.
+Some of the functionalities provided are Detailed below:

 DS Log On Window